singh-man/books/crackingTheCoding/04_treesAndGraphs.md

 - Returns null, if neither p nor q are in root's subtree.
 - Else, returns the common ancestor of p and q.

-Finding the common ancestor of p and q in the final case is easy.When commonAncestor(n. left, p, q) and commonAncestor(n. right, p,  q) both return non-null values (indicating that p and q were found in different subtrees), then n will be the common ancestor.
+Finding the common ancestor of p and q in the final case is easy.
+When commonAncestor(n. left, p, q) and commonAncestor(n. right, p,  q) both return non-null values (indicating that p and q were found in different subtrees), then n will be the common ancestor.

 The code below offers an initial solution, but it has a bug.
 Can you find it?